 Causation is typically the hardest element to establish, and it is typically the most contested at trial.
 Your Fort Worth personal injury attorney must prove that the breach caused the injuries at issue.

-Texas employs a principle called comparative negligence to determine negligence in civil cases.
-Comparative negligence laws reduce a plaintiff’s monetary reward by the amount they are responsible for their own injury.
+Texas employs a principle called comparative negligence in civil cases.
+Comparative negligence laws reduce a plaintiff's monetary reward by the percentage they are responsible for their own injury.

 A statute of limitations is a law that states how long you have to file a lawsuit against another that injured you.
 The time limit for filing a personal injury claim in Texas depends on the specific circumstances of your case and the nature of the injury.